mrurlwin/laravel-cronless-schedule/README.md

 php artisan schedule:run-cronless
 ```

 This command will never end.
 Behind the scenes it will execute `php artisan schedule` every minute.

+This fork provides access to the original package with support for PHP 7.3+.

+Please be aware that Windows is not supported but WSL can be used.

 ## Support us

 Learn how to create a package like this one, by watching our premium video course: